ArunaStorage/documentation/get_started/basic_usage/05_How-To-Objects.md

 This request needs permission in the source and target Collection.
 The required permissions on the source collection depend on whether the reference should be writeable or not:

-* `true`: MODIFY on the Collection or the Project under which the Collection is registered
+* `true`: At least MODIFY on the source Collection or the Project under which the Collection is registered
-* `false`: READ MODIFY on the Collection or the Project under which the Collection is registered
+* `false`: At least READ on the source Collection or the Project under which the Collection is registered

 Additionally, the request needs MODIFY permissions on the target Collection or the Project under which the Collection is registered.